FreeshardBase/documentation/docs/developer_docs/routing_and_ac.md

 # Routing and Access Control

-Incoming requests for your app are routed and authenticated by the Portal software according to your configuration in `app.json`.
+Incoming requests for your app are routed and authenticated by the Portal software according to your configuration in `app_meta.json`.

 ---

 ## Routing

 Each Portal has a unique URL containing its random six-digit identifier, e.g. `xyz123.p.getportal.org`.
-Each app is reachable at a subdomain of that URL, e.g. `myapp.xyz123.p.getportal.org`.
+Each app is reachable at a subdomain of that URL, e.g. `my-app.xyz123.p.getportal.org`.
-Requests to this subdomain are forwarded to the running docker container of that app.
+HTTP Requests to this subdomain are forwarded to a port of one the docker containers of that app that is specified in the `app_meta.json` file in the `entrypoints` section.

+You can also configure Portal to forward MQTT connections in the same way, but they are not protected by Portal's access control mechanism like HTTP requests are.

 ## TLS

 As an app developer, you do not need to concern yourself with TLS and certificates.
-Your app only needs to expose one or more arbitrary ports.
+Your app only needs to expose a port that offers HTTP connections.
 Portal manages its own certificate that is valid for all of its subdomains which means it covers all of its installed apps as well.

 ## Access Control

-Portal is not only authenticated against incoming requests with its certificate.
-It also authenticates the sources of those requests - if configured to do so - and applies access control.
+Portal attempts to authenticate the sources of incoming requests and applies access control accordingly.
-By using the `paths` section in the `app.json`, you can choose which path prefixes should have which type of access and what should be the default access type.
+By using the `paths` section in the `app_meta.json`, you can choose which path prefixes should have which type of access and what should be the default access type.